demain18/carbon-emissions-dashboard/README.md

 ## Emotion Styled and CSS Selector Separations

-I planned to separate the use of styled and CSS selectors of emotions to distinguish between parents' and children's styles.
+I planned to separate the use of styled and CSS selectors of emotions to distinguish between parents and parent's additional styles.

 - Styled is for the mother of the component who has a name for their styles.
 It means that styled components are for Layout things.